 Who is covered by the unfair dismissal provisions of the Fair Work Act?

-- In a small business (with fewer than15 fewer employees), an employee is covered if they have worked for at least 12 months.
+- In a small business (with fewer than 15 employees), an employee is covered if they have worked for at least 12 months.

 - For larger businesses, employees are covered after six months.